gerhynes/node-notes/node-express-mongodb.md

 Technically, `find` returns a cursor (a reference to the results) while `findOne` returns the document.

+#### Updating with Mongo

+Whenever you are updating a document, you are first finding it and then specifying how to update it.

+`db.collection.updateOne` will update the first document that matches. `db.collection.updateMany()` will update multiple documents.

+You need to use operators when updating. `$set` is used to replace the value of a field with a new value.

+For example, `db.dogs.updateOne({ name: "Charlie" }, { $set: { age: 4 } })` will update the document with the name Charlie to have an age of 4.

+If you use `$set` on a property that does not exist, it will be added.

+You can use the `$currentDate` operator to set some value to the current date.
+For example, `db.dogs.updateOne({ age: 6}, { $set: { age: 7}, $currentDate: { lastChanged: true } })`;

+`replaceOne` can be used to completely replace the contents of a document while keeping the id the same.

 ### Mongoose

 Mongoose is an ODM (Object Data Mapper / Object Document Mapper).
 It maps documents coming from a database into usable JavaScript objects.